Chapter 3.2.15 Users and Groups¶

 The Users tab lets you manage Users.
 To create a new user account press the Add button.
 You will need to select the groups you want the user to be in under the Groups tab.
 Once the user information and groups are set press the OK button.
 Then you will be prompted to enter an administrative password.
 Next you will be prompted to enter the new password for the user.
 To change the users permission click account type and enter your password and select desktop user to not give permission to change the system or admin to change system settings.

 The tab Groups under properties has checkboxes for each group you are in or which checkbox or each group you are not in.
+To add or remove a user from a group check or uncheck the checkbox.

 To change a user’s password select the user in the list then press the Change Password button you will be prompted to enter the new password.
 Then you will be prompted to enter an administrative password to authenticate that you have permission to do this.
 To reload the info on users and groups press the Refresh button.